KristinaKurets/Godel_Copilot_Learning/README.md

 **Result:** Repository methods with async/await, StreakCalculator service, DTOs for API

 **What Changed:**
-- ❌ Copilot left unused methods causing build errors
+- ❌ Copilot left unused methods, causing build errors
 - ✅ Fixed with: "delete unused methods and implement the rest"

 **Lesson:** Think like you're instructing a robot 🤖, not a human with cognitive abilities